Thunderstorms cause flash-flooding in Devon

 Thunderstorms have caused flash-flooding and travel disruption in some parts of Devon.

-The South Hams has been the worst affected area, with police saying torrential rain had affected a number of businesses in Salcombe.
+The South Hams has been the worst affected area, with police saying torrential rain has affected a number of businesses in Salcombe.

-A number of roads in Kingsbridge and West Alvington have also become impassable due to flood water.
+Several roads in Kingsbridge, West Alvington and Plymouth have also become impassable due to flood waters, and a Plymouth school was hit by lightning.

-The county is on on a yellow weather warning for thunderstorms until 21:00 BST.
+Devon and part of Cornwall are on a yellow warning for thunderstorms.

 Flash floods in Salcombe this morning has affected dozens of businesses.
 Please be careful driving if you get caught in the rain today 💙💙 pic.twitter.com/HpZ9qVwJhF— PC Emma Buley 💙 (@PcBuley) September 8, 2021

-PC Emma Buley from Devon and Cornwall Police said on Twitter that floods in Salcombe had "affected dozens of businesses".
+PC Emma Buley, from Devon and Cornwall Police, said on Twitter that floods in Salcombe had "affected dozens of businesses".

+In Salcombe, Fore Street is flooded, and flooding was reported near the quay in Kingsbridge.

+The A379 near Churchstow has been described as only passable with care.

-Officers advised drivers in affected areas to "be careful".
+Police have advised drivers in any affected areas to "be careful".

-Flashes of lightning have also been reported in Plymouth.
+Flashes of lightning have also been reported across the county, including in Plymouth and in the South Hams.

+One major road in Plymouth, the A374 Gydnia Way, has been closed due to flooding.

+A primary school in the city was evacuated after reports that lightning hit the building.

 Follow BBC News South West on Twitter, Facebook and Instagram.
 Send your story ideas to spotlight@bbc.co.uk